Tummy Tuck (Abdominoplasty)

-During the consultation, Dr. Vincent will evaluate your particular condition and advise you as to whether you are a good candidate for this procedure.
+During the initial consultation, your surgeon or his personally and thoroughly trianed Surgery Consultant will evaluate your particular condition and advise you as to whether you are a good candidate for this procedure.

-The operation is carried out under general anesthesia and may be performed in a hospital or out-patient facility.
+The operation is carried out under general anesthesia and will be performed in our state-of-the-art surgical suite.